jwin200/Python-Image-Generator/README.md

 ### Nouns

+Any noun (any word at all, even) can be used as a base image, though using any of the following built-in nouns allows for higher quality images:

+- Mountain
+- Horse
+- Snail
+- Tower
+- Beach

-Any noun (any word at all, even) can be used as a base image.
-The program takes the noun input from the user and automatically downloads a random image from a Google Search query to the user's disk.
+If the user inputs a noun not in this list, the program automatically downloads a random image from a Google Search query to the user's disk.
 Please note that the program does not filter noun inputs whatsoever, any input is directly queried to Google Images and a random image will be selected.

 [^1]: Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
 2014.
 [GloVe: Global Vectors for Word Representation](https://nlp.stanford.edu/pubs/glove.pdf)